NativeScript/docs-v7/tutorial/ng-chapter-2.md

 ## 2.2: Starting up

 The first few files you run in a NativeScript app look almost identical to [the first few files you run in an Angular 2 web app](https://angular.io/docs/ts/latest/quickstart.html).
 Let’s start with `main.ts` as that’s the first file executed.
-Open your `app.main.ts` file; you should see the code below:
+Open your `app/main.ts` file; you should see the code below:

 ``` JavaScript
 import {nativeScriptBootstrap} from "nativescript-angular/application";